 – A serving of seeds contains about 6.6 mg of zinc, which accounts for almost half the recommended daily intake.
 Zinc is important in the diet because it's an antioxidant and an anti-inflammatory agent that also helps the metabolic process.

 – They're natural source of tryptophan, which can help promote sleep.

-– Studies also have shown that seeds can reduce blood sugar, which is important for people who have diabetes.
+– Preliminary studies also have shown that seeds may help in maintaining glycemic control, which is important for people who have diabetes.

 One cautionary note: Pumpkin-spiced everything during the autumn months is not necessarily recommended.